wdev3/task2-python/README.md

-# Gerenciador de Estoque em Python
+# 📦 Stock Manager in Python

-## Sobre o projeto
+## 📑 About the Project

-Um projeto simples feito em Python para praticar conceitos de Programação Orientada a Objetos (POO) e estruturas de repetição.
+A simple project made in Python to practice concepts of **Object-Oriented Programming (OOP)** and **loops**.

-O programa simula um sistema básico de gerenciamento de estoque, permitindo:
+The program simulates a basic stock management system, allowing:

-- Adicionar produtos ao estoque
+- Add products to stock
-- Remover produtos do estoque (com verificação de quantidade)
+- Remove products from stock (with quantity check)
-- Consultar o estoque atual
+- View current stock
-- Encerrar o programa
+- Exit the program

-## Funcionalidades
+## 🚀 Features

-- Adicionar itens ao estoque
+- Add items to stock
-- Remover itens do estoque com verificação de quantidade disponível
+- Remove items from stock with quantity verification
-- Mostrar o estoque atual
+- Display current stock
-- Menu interativo rodando em loop até o usuário escolher sair
+- Interactive menu running in a loop until the user chooses to exit

-## Aprendizados aplicados
+## 🧠 Concepts Applied

-- Criação de classes e métodos em Python
+- Creating classes and methods in Python
-- Manipulação de atributos com `self`
+- Managing attributes with `self`
-- Estruturas de repetição (`while`)
+- Loops (`while`)
-- Condicionais (`if / else`)
+- Conditionals (`if / else`)
-- Entrada de dados com `input`
+- User input with `input`
-- Tratamento básico de erros com `try / except`
+- Basic error handling with `try / except`